CapricanDRJ/HadesStarCommunityData/docs/corp/66dfd39587403b544abf2908638162e60a09ff0dfdfebee6265d41ba2a6ab00a/index.md

 ```
-For passive players who don't play that often.}
+For passive players who don't play that often.
 ```
 ### Whitestar Bonus ❌